refractionPOINT/lc-service/README.md

 * `False`: indicates the callback was not successful, but the request should NOT be retried.
 * `None`: indicaes the callback was not successful, but the request SHOULD be retried.
 * `self.response( isSuccess = True, isDoRetry = False, data = {} )`: to customize the behavior requested of the LimaCharlie platform.

+In addition to the main lifecycle callbacks, some functions are available to simplify some management tasks for your service.

+* `subscribeToDetect( detectName )`: allows you specify the names of detections you would like to receive notifications from in the `onDetection` callback.
+* `publishResource( resourName, resourceCategory, resourceData )`: allows you to make available to LimaCharlie resources private to your service, like a `lookop` for example.
+You can refer to them as `lcr://service/<serviceName>/<resourceName>`.

 Many helper functions are also provided for your convenience like: